George Hamilton (actor): 2000s

-In 2006, it was rumored that Hamilton would replace Bob Barker on The Price Is Right.
-He auditioned for the show, and in March 2007, TMZ reported that Hamilton was a frontrunner to replace Barker.
-According to Reuters, Hamilton was one of the final three contenders to host the show, alongside Mark Steines and Todd Newton.
+In 2007, according to Reuters, Hamilton was one of the top contenders to replace Bob Barker as host of The Price Is Right, along with Mark Steines and Todd Newton.
 However, Drew Carey was named as Barker's successor.
 Hamilton has hosted the live stage adaptation of the show The Price Is Right Live!
-In August 2008, Hamilton co-starred in Coma, a web series on Crackle.
-Hamilton was executive producer of the 2009 film My One and Only, loosely based on his early life and relationship with his mother.
+In August 2008, he co-starred in Coma, a web series on Crackle.
+Hamilton was executive producer of the 2009 film loosely based on his early life and relationship with his mother, My One and Only.

 Hamilton was honored with a star on the Hollywood Walk Of Fame on August 12, 2009.
 In 1999, a Golden Palm Star on the Walk of Stars was dedicated to him.
 Hamilton appeared as a contestant on the UK edition of I'm a Celebrity...Get Me Out of Here! in November 2009.
 Hamilton walked out of the jungle on November 30, 2009, telling the other contestants that he wasn't there to win but to have fun.
 Hamilton was considered one of the favorites to win the series.
-In 2010 Hamilton was chosen as one of David Hasselhoff's roasters in the Comedy Central Roast of David Hasselhoff.
-Starting in Fall 2011, Hamilton starred as "Georges" for the national tour of the Tony-winning revival of La Cage aux Folles.
+In 2010, he was chosen as one of David Hasselhoff's roasters in the Comedy Central Roast of David Hasselhoff.
+Starting in 2011, Hamilton starred as Georges in the national tour of the Tony-winning revival of La Cage aux Folles.
 He was still starring in the show as of June 2012.

-In 2015 George and his ex-wife, Alana Hamilton appeared in Season 4/Episode 10 of Celebrity Wife Swap.
+In 2015 George and his ex-wife Alana Hamilton appeared in Season 4/Episode 10 of Celebrity Wife Swap.
 Alana swapped with Angela "Big Ang" Raiola of Mob Wives and her husband Neil Murphy.
-In Summer 2016, Hamilton appeared in television commercials for KFC as the "Extra Crispy Colonel", a deeply tanned version of the company's mascot Colonel Sanders, a role which he returned to in Spring 2018.
+In 2016, Hamilton appeared in commercials for KFC as the "Extra Crispy Colonel", a deeply tanned version of the company's mascot Colonel Sanders, a role which he returned to in 2018.
 On July 6, 2018, Hamilton portrayed the Colonel on General Hospital.

 Business endeavors

 In the late 1980s, Hamilton launched the George Hamilton Skin Care System and the George Hamilton Sun Care System and tanning salons.
-A cigar lounge bearing his name was opened in the late 1990s at the New York, New York, hotel in Las Vegas and other locations, along with a line of cigars bearing the actor's name.
-A January 1998 article in Cigar Aficionado described Hamilton's style as "Cary Grant meets Pat Riley".
+A cigar lounge bearing his name opened in the late 1990s at the New York, New York, hotel in Las Vegas and other locations, along with a line of cigars bearing his name.
+A 1998 article in Cigar Aficionado called Hamilton's style "Cary Grant meets Pat Riley".

 In April 2006, Hamilton served as grand marshal for the 79th Annual Shenandoah Apple Blossom Festival in Winchester, Virginia.
-In 2016 and 2018, Hamilton appeared as the "Crispy Colonel" in commercials for KFC, playing on his image for tanning.